spacetimeengineer/mupy/README.md

     - Small package, quadrillions of parts sofar.

-### Goals
+### What are the goals of mupy
+mupy looks to solve problems, not assert compliance to it's users so consider that it exists in the form as a well organized implementation (through multiple iterations of rewrite) of a script vault which is contained with functions that handle some specific use-case problem set. mupy in its current form is in it's infacny and littered with limitations which are hard to overcome without a community.
+In its current form it is tailored to 3D printers due to the

-- increase development speed
+- Minimize development & manufacturing time

-- reduce development cost
+- Minimize development & manufacturing cost

+- Minimize development & manufacturing risk

+- Minimize development & manufacturing energy

+- Maximize development & manufacturing output

-- decentralized manufacturing
+- Maximize development & manufacturing value

-    - manufacture forks and guitar picks

-    - manufacture toasters and quantum computers

-- massive scale system development
+- Maximize development & manufacturing predicability

-- system schematic database

-- expose programmers to mechanical engineering

-- expose mechanical engineers to programming

-- decentralized research and development
+- Maximize development & manufacturing potential

 ### mupy Directory Structure